-Andrea M. Palmer is the Director of Coverage & Litigation at Higginbotham in Fort Worth, Texas.
+Andrea M. Palmer is the Vice President, Legal & Compliance at Higginbotham in Fort Worth, Texas.
 Andrea graduated with a B.A. in history from the University of Texas and cum laude from Baylor School of Law, which she attended on a full academic scholarship.

 After law school, Andrea spent five years litigating with the law firm of Anderson & Riddle, LLP, in Fort Worth, Texas.
 Andrea represented pilots, manufacturers, MROs/FBOs, and common carriers in state and federal court throughout the United States.
 In 2018, Andrea joined Higginbotham, where she serves a dual role.
 Andrea provides in-house legal services to Higginbotham, as well as contract review, coverage analysis, and escalated claims handling to the firm’s clients, in addition to overseeing all aviation matters.

 Over the past 20 years, Kelli Roach has helped companies navigate through transitions and ever-changing business landscapes.
 A recognized expert in the energy industry, she is currently the General Counsel and member of the executive leadership team for Black Mountain Sand, the premier in-basin frac sand provider in the Permian, Eagle Ford, and Mid-Con regions.
 Prior to Black Mountain Sand, Kelli served as General Counsel, VP, Land and Corporate Secretary for a private equity-backed upstream oil and gas company where she oversaw legal, land, infrastructure development, human resources, administrative and corporate matters.
 Kelli is a practical and insightful strategist who is consistently called upon for her perspective and guidance on matters of risk management/mitigation, strategic planning and corporate governance.

 She has served on both public company and non-profit boards, most recently as a member of the boards of Antares Energy Limited (ASX listed), Baja School Friends, Plano Rotary Club, Hope’s Door and Plano Children’s Medical Clinic.